betheden/hebrew-grammar/content/state_absolute.rst

 Summary
 -------

-The absolute state is the standard form of the noun.
-It can either appear by itself, or at the end of a construct chain.
+The absolute state is the standard form of a word (noun, adjective, participle, or infinitive) in contrast to a modified form called the construct state.
+The absolute state is used when a word neither takes a suffix nor is connected to a subsequent word by a construct relationship.

 Article
 -------

+Nouns, adjectives, participles and infinitives can appear in either the absolute state or the construct state.
+The absolute state is the standard form and consists of the longer ending as opposed to the shorter construct ending.
+The most fundamental difference between the two forms is that the construct form can take an attached suffix, but the absolute form cannot.
+Nouns, adjectives and participles can appear in either the absolute or the construct state for both masculine and feminine terms in both singular and plural forms.
+Because infinitives do not change form for either gender or number, there is only one infinitive construct form and one infinitive absolute form for any given verb in Biblical Hebrew.
+It should be noted both the infinitive construct and infinitive absolute can have variant spellings or forms.
+However, these variations are due to other linguistic factors, not because of changes to the form based on gender or number.

+Note: The absolute state and construct state forms of many masculine singular nouns appear exactly alike.

 Form
 ----

-A
-:ref:`noun`
-(or
-:ref:`adjective`)
-in the absolute state has the standard dictionary form in the :ref:`number_singular`, or the standard
-:ref:`number_plural`
-form.
-It can have a preposition, but it cannot have a :ref:`suffix_pronominal`.

 Paradigm
 ~~~~~~~~

-.. csv-table:: Absolute State Examples
+.. csv-table:: Absolute State Paradigm

   Parsing,Hebrew,Transliteration,Gloss
   "Noun, masculine singular absolute",סוּס,sus,stallion